1977 NBA draft: Draft selections and draftee career notes

 In the seventh round, the New Orleans Jazz selected Lusia Harris, a female college basketball star from Delta State University, with the 137th pick.
 She became the second woman ever drafted by an NBA team, after Denise Long, who was selected by the San Francisco Warriors in the 1969 draft.
 However, the league voided the Warriors' selection, thus Harris became the first and only woman to ever be officially drafted.
 Harris did not express an interest to play in the NBA and declined to try out for the Jazz.
 It was later revealed that she was pregnant at the time, which made her unable to attend the Jazz's training camp, even if she had wanted to.
 She never played in the NBA but she later played briefly in the Women's Professional Basketball League.
 In 1992, she was inducted to the Basketball Hall of Fame and became the first woman ever inducted to the Hall of Fame.
 She was also part of the inaugural class of inductees of the Women's Basketball Hall of Fame in 1999.

-Also in the seventh round, the Kansas City Kings selected track and field athlete Caitlyn Jenner(then Bruce) with the 139th pick (needling the cross-town Kansas City Chiefs, who would often claim to select the "best athlete available" in the NFL draft).
+Also in the seventh round, the Kansas City Kings selected track and field athlete Bruce Jenner, now Caitlyn Jenner, with the 139th pick (needling the cross-town Kansas City Chiefs, who would often claim to select the "best athlete available" in the NFL draft).
 Jenner had just won the gold medal for decathlon at the 1976 Olympic Games, but had not actually played basketball since high school.
 Jenner was presented with a Kings jersey bearing the number 8618 (her Olympics decathlon score), but she never appeared in a game.
-(The closest Jenner would come to a basketball career was a few years later in the film Can't Stop The Music, in a sequence where she shot hoops with her co-stars The Village People.)
+(The closest Jenner would come to a basketball career was a few years later in the film Can't Stop The Music, in a sequence where she shot hoops with her co-stars The Village People).
 Jenner would later make headlines in 2015 for coming out as a trans woman, which retroactively made her the first transgender person to be drafted (though not play) in one of the Big Four leagues in the United States of America.